Medha11/Social-Network/readme.txt

 TODO
-djc
--> Follow button for questions and proper notifications on new answers -> Upvotes and downvotes for answers
+-> Upvotes and downvotes for answers
 -> Sorting answers according to votes, date
 -> Badges for questions not viewed

 -> Upload assignment solutions
 -> Assignment Overview for professor

--> Dynamic notifications

 -> Proper profiles
 -> Course assigning interface for adding professors and students to course(optional)